inrazhtet/Asynch_Longitudinal_Mirror/src/zarni/README.md

 14. **Collapse the Split Data Into a Single Data Frame** *[1 Data Output]* <br />

 The split data is recomposed into a Single Data Frame.
+A final cleaned and filled data set is outputted for further use.

 **Appendix** <br />
 The Appendix has **two** primary sections.
 The first section went over a conceptual overview of **Lineaer Interpolation**.
 The second section deals with the *approx linear interpolation function* using two simulated data sets.